-Tenebrio molitoris a holometabolous insect that is considered to be a harmful pest of stored grain in South America (Schroeckenstein et al., 1990).
+Tenebrio molitor is a holometabolous insect that is considered to be a harmful pest of stored grain in South America (Schroeckenstein et al., 1990).
 However, its larvae, commonly referred to as mealworms, are used as pet food in many countries (Cotton, 1927).
 Because they are high in protein and fat and consume large amount of fiber, they represent a good food source for humans (Finke, 2002).
 Furthermore, they are high in oleic acid, which has the ability to decrease low-density lipoprotein (LDL) and increase high-density lipoprotein (HDL) levels in the blood (Yoo et al., 2013).
 In addition, they are inexpensive and easy to raise, with minimal harmful effects on the environment (Wang et al., 2012).
-For these reasons, many studies have been conducted on T. molitorto determine its potential uses.
+For these reasons, many studies have been conducted on T. molitor to determine its potential uses.

-T. molitorhave been studied in some detail.
+The physiological features of T. molitor have been studied in some detail.
 Several studies on these aspects have found that the age of the parents influences the development of larvae; young parents are associated with the highest egg hatching rates (Ludwig and Fiore, 1960).

-T. molitorfemales to attract males (Tanaka et al., 1986).
+At the time of mating, the pheromone 4-methyl-1-nonanol is emitted by T. molitor females to attract males (Tanaka et al., 1986).
 This was confirmed by a study that indicated that males misperceived a glass rod that had been coated with 4-methyl-1-nonanol as a female, and consequently displayed mating behaviors (Hurd and Parry, 1991).

-T. molitoris 25-27.5°C as shown by Hein and Tracey (Fiore, 1960), while the total developmental time is 80.0-83.7 d (Park et al., 2012).
+The optimal temperature for the reproduction of T. molitor is 25-27.5°C as shown by Hein and Tracey (Fiore, 1960), while the total developmental time is 80.0-83.7 d (Park et al., 2012).
 In addition, they rapidly hide in grain when they are exposed to light, because they are characteristically nocturnal (Balfour and Carmichael, 1928).
 A decrease in humidity was found to be inconsequential to adults, larvae, or pupae at a temperature of 25°C, but resulted in increased mortality at 10°C (Punzo and Mutchmor, 1980).

 T. molitor adults (about 1,000) were raised in acrylic boxes (width: 48 cm, length: 49.5 cm, height: 10.5 cm) at 25°C. Bran was laid on the bottom of each box, and a cabbage leaf was placed atop the bran layer as a source of moisture.
 Once a mating couple was observed, they were moved to a petri dish (diameter: 10 cm, height: 1 cm) containing bran.
 Eggs with hardened shells were obtained after 3-4 d.
 Subsequently, 45 eggs were collected.
 To measure the number of larval stages, each egg was transferred to a petri dish (diameter: 5 cm, height: 1.5 cm) containing bran and cabbage (1 g).
 This experiment was repeated 3 times.